Journal

 What DeepChem Taught Me About Mentorship

-Over multiple Google Summer of Code cycles, I mentored more than a dozen PhD and postdoc fellows on projects from neural ODEs to molecular property prediction.
+Over multiple Google Summer of Code cycles, I mentored more than ten PhD and postdoc fellows on projects from neural ODEs to molecular property prediction.
 Here's what I got wrong first.

 deepchemmentorshipgsocopen-sourcedrug-discoveryeducation